HeyGen x Granola: Turn meeting notes into AI videos

 Turning meetings into momentum

 The goal isn't a summary video.
-It's a video that gets the right stakeholders to engage and act on time, even the ones who weren't on the call.
+It's a video that gets the necessary stakeholders to engage and take action on time, including the ones who weren't on the call.

 Meeting action items